 Interdisciplinary researchers at the University of Chicago, including the Mansueto Institute for Urban Innovation and the Office of Civic Engagement, will work with Chicago Public Schools and civic non-profit organization Kids First and urban solutions accelerator City Tech Collaborative to develop technical tools and data that meet the needs of stakeholders and community members, reducing inequities in high-speed Internet access.

-Read more about the motivation for the project and follow its progress on CDAC postdoctoral researcher Jamie Saxon’s blog.
+Read more about the motivation for the project and follow its progress on CDAC postdoctoral researcher Jamie Saxon’s blog and watch a video about the project below.